 Casting the metal

 Gold melts at 1948 degrees fahrenheit, silver at 1763 degrees, and bronze at 1748 degrees.
-When the metal is hot enough to flow, the caster pours it through the cup-shaped opening into the still-hot cylinder.
+When the metal is hot enough to flow, the caster pours it through the cup-shaped opening into the still-hot shell.